hartleylabnyu/exploration/README.md

 All raw data (stored in mat files) can be found in the [data](https://github.com/katenuss/exploration/tree/main/data) folder.
 This folder also contains processed csv files that were used for analyses.

 ## Analysis code
 Raw data was first processed in Matlab, using the code in the [data_processing_code](https://github.com/katenuss/exploration/tree/main/data_processing_code) folder.
-Processed data was then analyzed in R (see the R markdown file in 'analysis_code').
+Processed data was then analyzed in R (see the R markdown file in 'analysis_code_R1').

 ## Computational modeling
 Computational models were fit via the [cbm package](https://github.com/payampiray/cbm).
 The models used here were originally developed for [Cockburn et al., (2021)](https://www.biorxiv.org/content/10.1101/2021.10.13.464279v1).
 Modeling code is in the [model_fitting_code](https://github.com/katenuss/exploration/tree/main/model_fitting_code) folder.
 It relies on the raw mat files.